How ADAS is Redefining Claim Severity in Car Insurance

 According to data published by CCC Intelligent Solutions, just 0.9% of repairable insurance appraisals included calibration in 2017.
 That share increased to more than 23% by 2025, and direct repair programs report an even higher rate of 33% of appraisals now including calibration.

-As demand for calibration has increased, auto shops have not kept up.
+As demand for calibration has increased, some repair shops still lack the specialized tools and training required.
 Many still lack the specialized tools, software, and trained technicians required to execute these repairs.
 This means ADAS insurance claims that involve calibration often end up being seconded out to automaker dealerships or third-party vendors.
 As a result, the rates being charged for calibration have nearly doubled over the past five years and now average $500 per repairable vehicle.

 On top of that, auto shops don’t always anticipate calibration costs when they prepare estimates for insurers.
 According to CCCIS data, less than 45% of initial repair estimates include ADAS calibration.
 This spikes the cost of insurance claims not only due to added and unexpected labour expenses but also because it delays repair completion, which adds to rental car costs as well.